pingcap/tidb-lightning/README.md

 TiDB Lightning is a data import tool which is used to fast import a large amount of data to the TiDB cluster.
 Currently, it only supports source data in the Mydumper file format and in the future it will support more formats like CSV.

 Now TiDB Lightning only supports full import of new tables.
-During the importing process, the cluster stops the service; as a result, TiDB Lightning is not suitable for importing data online.
+During the importing process, the cluster cannot provide services normally; as a result, TiDB Lightning is not suitable for importing data online.

 ## TiDB Lightning architecture